jshprentz/meetup2xibo/docs/user-manual/xibo-user-setup.rst

    Click the :guilabel:`Add Application` button (2) to open the :guilabel:`Add User` dialog box.

-Enter the new application's name as shown in :numref:`Figure %s <add-application-dialog>`.
+Enter the new application's name, as shown in :numref:`Figure %s <add-application-dialog>`.
 Choose any meaningful application name.